kernelkit/infix/doc/cli/introduction.md

 # Introduction

-The command line interface (CLI, see-ell-i) is the traditional way of interacting with single network equipment like switches and routers.
+The command line interface (CLI, see-ell-aye) implements a CISCO-like, or Juniper Networks JunOS-like, CLI.
+It is the traditional way of interacting with single network equipment like switches and routers.
 Today more advanced graphical NETCONF-based tools are available that allows for managing entire fleets of installed equipment.